Diversity Collection

 For more detailed information, see the chapter Query.

-Customize your query conditions
+Customise your query conditions

-2. A window will open as shown below.
+2. A window will open, as shown below.

-The Limit for drop-down lists restricts the maximum number of drop-down lists which should be created.
-For a slow connection to the database server choose a low value.
-The default is set to 0 which means no drop-down lists will be created.
+The Limit for drop-down lists restricts the number of drop-down lists that will be generated.
+For a slow connection, a lower value is recommended.
+The default is set to 0, meaning no drop-down lists will be created.

 • Project → Project